-The MPO shall notify each applicant for Transportation Development Credits of the decision to award or not to award Transportation Development Credits no later than 90 days of receipt of a completed application.
+The MPO shall notify each applicant for Transportation Development Credits of the decision to award or not to award Transportation Development Credits no later than 90 days of receipt of a completed application later than 60 days after TPC decision.
 Project sponsors whose applications are judged incomplete by the MPO Director will be notified and provided the opportunity to correct their application.
 However, incomplete applications will not initiate TPC review of a TDC request.